Taran Wanderer: Plot

 Next encountered on the road is Craddoc, a widower and shepherd.
 He claims Taran as his son; Fflewdur, thinking the quest fulfilled, then leaves the group.
 Taran and Gurgi stay with Craddoc.
 Taran both hates and admires the shepherd, as Craddoc is a good man who has also shattered his ambition of marrying Princess Eilonwy.
 During the winter, Craddoc is fatally wounded.
 Taran and Gurgi attempt to help him, but cannot.
 As he dies, Craddoc admits that he has deceived Taran, as he is childless and desired a son.
 Taran manages to summon the Fair Folk to save Gurgi and himself, but they are unable to aid Craddoc, who is dead.

 Taran and Gurgi bury Craddoc, and then resume the journey to the Mirror of Llunet.
-They arrive at the unique homestead of Llonio, who lives by luck—to Llonio, any circumstance is one of good fortune.
+They arrive at the unique homestead of Llonio, who lives by luck; to Llonio, any circumstance is one of good fortune.
 Llonio dubs Taran "Wanderer," and bids him luck on his quest.
 Eventually, Taran and Gurgi arrive at the Free Commots, a set of prosperous communities without lords.
 Taran apprentices first with Hevydd the Smith, then with Dwyvach the Weaver, and finally with Annlaw Clay-Shaper.
 With each master Taran crafts an object—a sword, a cloak, and a bowl.
 All offer to let Taran stay with them—the first two as an apprentice, the last as a friend.
 He politely declines all three offers.
-Soon after, the Free Commots are attacked by Dorath and his associates.
+Soon after, one of the Commots is attacked by Dorath and his band.
 Taran leads the defense, routing the bandits.
 In gratitude, Annlaw tells him the location and nature of the Mirror of Llunet: a pool of water a short journey away from the Free Commots.

 When Taran and Gurgi arrive at the Mirror, Taran looks briefly into the water and then yells in shock.
 Immediately, they encounter Dorath, who is seeking vengeance.
-Dorath defiles the pool and then attacks Taran.
-Dorath's sword, earlier stolen from Taran, breaks.
-The mercenary then flees.
+Dorath defiles the pool and then attacks Taran, but Dorath's sword, earlier stolen from Taran, breaks, and Dorath flees.
 Taran and Gurgi return to Annlaw's home.
-When Annlaw asks what Taran has learned, Taran replies that he now understands himself from viewing his reflection.
-Taran then reviews the lessons that he has learned on the journey—his parentage matters less than the life he has made and his life is what he makes of it.
+When Annlaw asks what Taran has learned, Taran replies that he now understands himself from viewing his reflection and reviews the lessons that he has learned on the journey—his parentage matters less than the life he has made and his life is what he makes of it.
 The next morning, Taran and Gurgi begin the journey back to Caer Dallben.